-A prenuptial agreement is a document in which a couple set out their rights in relation to any property, debts, income and other assets purchased together or acquired individually (eg, through inheritance), or that they have bought into a relationship.
+A prenuptial agreement is a document, signed before marriage, setting out the couple’s rights in relation to any property, debts, income and other assets purchased together or acquired individually (eg, through inheritance).

-If the answer is “Yes“ to any of the following scenarios a prenuptial agreement could be right for you.
+If you think any of the following scenarios apply to you, a prenuptial agreement could be right for you:

-- I am thinking of getting married and want to protect my property in case it doesn’t work out.
+- I am thinking of getting married and want to protect my property in case the marriage doesn’t work out;

-- I am about to marry for the second time and want to limit any potential claims on the settlement I received from my first marriage if things go wrong again.
+- I am about to marry for a second time and want to limit any potential claims on the settlement I received from my first marriage if things go wrong again;

-- If you have decided to marry don’t wait till the last minute make it a priority in your wedding plans.
+- Don’t wait till the last minute to prepare your prenuptial agreement.
 An agreement signed on the way to your stag or hen party is less likely to be upheld than one carefully thought out and signed a month or so before.

 - Both parties must take independent legal advice.
-This avoids accusations, further down the line if things go wrong, that undue pressure was put on one party or the other to sign the agreement.
+This avoids accusations that undue pressure was put on either party to sign the agreement.
 It also means that both parties can ensure that the party with the most to lose understands the nature and implications of the agreement they are about to sign.

 - Full disclosure of each party’s respective financial positions must be made prior to the agreement being prepared.